jacwah/globaltschema.se/README.md

 ## Build & development

-Run `grunt` to test and build.
-During development, use `grunt serve test` to host a local instance and automatically run karma tests when files are edited.
+- Run `grunt` to test and build.
+- Run `grunt serve` to host a local instance.
+- Run `npm test` to continually run unit tests.